-The emissions from the Fox Lease come from four oil and gas wells and fugitive emission components such as valves and flanges.
+The emissions sources at the Squires Lease are oil and gas wells and their associated cellars, oil/water/gas separation equipment, and fugitive emission components such as valves and flanges.
 Section 4 of the permit provides the District's engineering analysis of these emission sources.
 Section 5 of the permit describes the allowable emissions from each permitted emissions unit.